Razzlegames/KotlinTraining/README.md

 class Level {

    ///... in  some method.
 Level contains Level.checkCollisions(Mario)
-   // Mario class has a Int member called "coints" and public accessors for "var coins: Int" Mario(powerUp = PowerUp.MUSHROOM)
+   // Mario class has a Int member called "coins" and public accessors for "var coins: Int" Mario(powerUp = PowerUp.MUSHROOM)
       .also {
           it.coins = 10